TeYuanLiu/teyuanliu.github.io/content/blog/system-design.md

         -   Business logic
 -   Database cache
 -   Database

+#### Database sharding

+The most effective approach to boost write performance is through database sharding.

 See more about read and write transaction scaling in the [database post](@/blog/database.md).